jamiedumont/hugo-jamiedumont.co.uk/content/blog/thoughts-on-things.md

 For that to happen, Apple need more people like Cultured Code (and Panic) willing to roll up their sleeves and produce fantastic software because they know they'll be adequately rewarded for it.

 At the risk of being overly-dramatic, I'd say the future of iOS relies heavily on incentivising developers and educating users about the true value of great software.

+**Update: June 2017** — I've now bought the iPhone and Mac versions and am loving them.
+I still maintain the same opinion that I did when writing this article originally.
+The only thing I'm a little agrieved about, and the reason I decided not to buy the iPad version too, was Apple's laughable exchange rate of 1:1.
+It just feels wrong!

 ---